gracenng/gracenng/README.md

   🌱 I'm a 2nd year Computer Engineering student at the UWaterloo.

-  🌱 I'm looking for **Winter 2022 internship** ininfrastructure, backend or security
+  🌱 I'm looking for **Winter 2022 internship** in infrastructure, backend or security

   🔭 Currently working on: